Canishack/Financial_Data_Extraction_Project/README.md

-# 📊 Financial Data Extraction & Analysis Tool
+# 📊 Financial Data Intelligence System

 > An intelligent web application to **extract and analyze key financial data** from documents and text.
 This tool combines **OCR + Generative AI** to transform **unstructured financial reports, invoices, and articles** into **structured, actionable insights**.